How do I check property taxes?

 Do I have to have a PayPal account to pay online?

 No. You'll notice their logo on our website because PayPal is our payment processor, but a PayPal account is not required to pay online.
-You can pay by Mastercard, Visa, Discover, American Express, etc.
+You can pay by Mastercard, Visa, Discover, American Express, e-check, etc.

 What is the penalty if I pay late?